Seems to me that everything is getting more and more complicated. I thought computers were supposed to SAVE time and money! Sigh.

 Websites

 For starters, a "brochure" website is a must if you are an artist or creative and make your living (or want to make your living) outside of the "I work for someone else" world.
 You can build from there as you grow and need more features (like e-commerce).
 Squarespace is the platform we use the most for websites.
-We have built over five dozen websites on the Squarespace platform, they're an awesome company we've worked with for many years.
+We have built sozens of websites on the Squarespace platform, they're an awesome company we've worked with for many years.
 We put together custom websites based on their template system for about 1/3 to 1/2 the cost of what a "built from the ground up" website can cost.
 You can DIY, but probably not the best use of your time.
 We also use GoDaddy and other systems.
 We want the best solutions for our clients, at the best price.

 Social Media